 supports authorizing users extra data access rights by the users (e.g., administrator) who have the authorization authority.
 The authorization can be done in the organization data level, data type level and field level.

-The log history of user action, interaction and transaction also includes the network address (IP) of the users.
+The log history of user actions, interactions and transactions also includes the network address (IP) of each user.

 supports the following levels of recovery to maximize the availability (uptime) of the system and minimize data loss even if a system crash or site disaster occurs: